 directories unless you pass the

---parents
+--parents option.

-This command is exactly the same as running
+svn move foo barThis command is exactly the same as running

-svn copy foo bar; svn delete foo
+svn copy foo bar; svn delete foo.

-That is, bar
+That is, bar is scheduled for

-addition as a copy of foo
+addition as a copy of foo, and

-is scheduled for removal.
+foo is scheduled for removal.

 svn move does not create intermediate